 - 2. Air introduced to a data center may be filtered with MERV 11(F6, 60-65% dust spot) or MERV 13 (F7, 80-90% dust spot filters).

-Origins of dust within data centers must lessen.
+The origins of dust within data centers must lessen.
 All steps should come into play when filtering out dust that contains damp humidity.
 Especially those with greater than the largest prescribed parameters within the data center.

 Gas contamination must fall within the ISA-71.04-2013 of G1-mild that adheres to: